FEniCS/dolfinx/README.md

 ![DOLFINX CI tests](https://github.com/FEniCS/dolfinx/workflows/DOLFINX%20CI%20tests/badge.svg)
 ![Build and push Docker CI test image](https://github.com/FEniCS/dolfinx/workflows/Build%20and%20push%20Docker%20CI%20test%20image/badge.svg)

 DOLFINX is a new version of DOLFIN.
-It is being actively developed, but is **not ready for production use**.
-New experimental features may come and go as development proceeds.
+It is being actively developed and features may come and go as development proceeds.

-DOLFINX is the computational backend of FEniCS and implements the FEniCS Problem Solving Environment in Python and C++.
+DOLFINX is the computational environment of FEniCS and implements the [FEniCS](https://fenicsproject.org) Problem Solving Environment in Python and C++.

 ## Documentation